Michael Richards: 2006–2012: Laugh Factory incident and aftermath

 The incident remained unknown to the larger public for three days until a cellphone video filmed by a member of the audience was obtained and released by TMZ.
 On November 20, after the video made rounds around the news, Jerry Seinfeld invited Richards to appear via satellite during a broadcast of the Late Show with David Letterman, where Richards was recorded saying: "I'm not doing too good.
 I lost my temper on stage, I was at a comedy club trying to do my act and I got heckled and I took it badly and went into a rage.
 And uh, said some pretty, uh, nasty things to some Afro-Americans."
-Many studio audience members laughed as Richards began his unscripted explanation and apology, thinking it was a bit, leading Seinfeld to reprimand them, saying: "Stop laughing.
+Many studio audience members, thinking Richards was performing a bit, laughed as he gave his explanation and apology, leading Seinfeld to reprimand them, saying: "Stop laughing.
 It's not funny."
 Richards said he had been trying to defuse the heckling by being even more outrageous but it had backfired.
 He later called civil rights leaders Al Sharpton and Jesse Jackson to apologize.
 He also appeared as a guest on Jackson's syndicated radio show.
 Doss stated that he did not accept Richards's apology, saying: "If he wanted to apologize, he could have contacted ... one of us out of the group.
 But he didn't.
 He apologized on-camera just because the tape got out."

 Richards's popularity among the general public declined after the tape was released.
 A Gallup poll conducted in late November found that only 41 percent of Americans still held a favorable view of Richards.
 By contrast, other Seinfeld cast members' favorability ratings were in the 70s and 80s.
 The same poll also found that 45 percent of non-whites expressed a negative view of Richards due to the incident.
 The incident was parodied on several TV shows, including Mad TV, Family Guy, South Park, Extras, Monday Night Raw and Smiling Friends.
 In the ninth episode of the seventh season of Curb Your Enthusiasm, Richards appeared as himself and poked fun at the incident.
 In 2008, rapper Wale referenced the incident and used recordings of the incident as well as Richards's apology, in the song "The Kramer" on The Mixtape About Nothing album.

 One year after the incident, Richards voiced the character Bud Ditchwater in the animated film Bee Movie, which starred and was produced by Jerry Seinfeld.
 In 2009, Richards and the other main Seinfeld cast members appeared in the seventh season of Curb Your Enthusiasm.
 In 2012, he appeared in the comedy web series Comedians in Cars Getting Coffee, hosted by Seinfeld, in which he remarked on the 2006 incident.
 In the episode, Richards explained that the outburst still haunted him and was a major reason for his retirement from stand-up.